Chandra X-ray Observatory - HomeAbout The ChandraEducational MaterialsField GuidePhoto AlbumPress RoomResources

 Credit X-ray: NASA/CXC/SAO, Optical: NASA/HST, Radio: CSIRO/ATNF/ATCA

-Scale Image is 1 arcmin on a side.
+Scale Image is 1 arcmin across.

 Category Supernovas & Supernova Remnants